nicolemichaud03/Chatbot_Preference_Predictor/README.md

 - While this model was being evaluated on its log loss/categorical cross-entropy loss score, I also chose to print out the model's categorical accuracy values.
 I was able to improve the loss value of the model through hyperparameter tuning, however the accuracy scores remained fairly low (0.3520 at most).
 In the future, efforts should be made to improve these accuracy scores as well.
 - I chose to build my own model from scratch for this task, however there is an option to instead use a pre-trained model and fine-tune it for the data being used.
 These pre-trained models typically perform very well.
 In the future, the perfomance of pre-trained models from Keras for this task could be compared to this model that I built to see which one has lower loss and/or higher accuracy.
 - Another potential approach for improving the performance and efficiency of this model is to use FNet, which adds a Fourier Transform layer for "token mixing" [source], and has been shown to speed up training time and produce results that are comparable to transformer-based language models.
+- Future research/modeling could take the various possible biases into account and incorporate features that mitigate these biases